junzhang6/Juns-Academic-Projects/README.md

 ### Some projects I have done at City University of Hong Kong (MSc Data Science):
  - A [project](https://github.com/junzhang6/Juns-Academic-Projects/blob/master/Statistical%20Machine%20Learning/5001report.pdf) from statistical machine learning class that builds predictive machine learning models to make prediction on house sale prices ([RPubs](https://rpubs.com/junzhang6/HousingProject)).
- - An interactive [application](https://junzhang6.shinyapps.io/DBMS_Project/) with Rshiny that simulates the student registration system using DBMS.
+ - An interactive [application](https://junzhang6.shinyapps.io/DBMS_Project/) with Rshiny that simulates a student registration system using DBMS.

 ### Some courseworks I have done at SFU (BSc Statistics):
  - A paper with the topic of random forest from STAT300 [statistics writing](http://www.sfu.ca/outlines.html?2019/summer/stat/300w/d100) class (Random_forest).